endless-sky/endless-sky-wiki/PlanetSprites.md

 ![final color image](http://endless-sky.github.io/images/planet/ring05.jpg)

 Now we need to set the transparency of the rings.
-Use `Filters -> Render -> Clouds -> Difference Clouds...` with the following settings to create a random black and white stripe patter that is also tilable:
+Use `Filters -> Render -> Clouds -> Difference Clouds...` with the following settings to create a random black and white stripe pattern that is also tilable:

 ![difference cloud settings](http://endless-sky.github.io/images/planet/ring06.jpg)